Human history: Human origins

 Humans evolved in Africa from great apes through the lineage of hominins, which arose 7–5 million years ago.
-The ability to walk on two legs emerged in early hominins after the split from chimpanzees, as an adaptation possibly associated with a shift from forest to savanna habitats.
+Unlike other primates, hominins developed bipedalism, the ability to walk on two legs.
 Hominins began to use rudimentary stone tools c.
 3.3 million years ago, (Note: This date comes from the 2015 discovery of stone tools at the Lomekwi site in Kenya.
 Some paleontologists propose an earlier date of 3.39 million years ago based on bones found with butchery marks on them in Dikika, Ethiopia, while others dispute both the Dikika and Lomekwi findings.) marking the advent of the Paleolithic era.
+Early hominin evolution coincided with climatic changes in Africa that made the continent drier, colder, and less forested.
+These changes, and especially the cycle of alternating glacial and interglacial periods that began 3.2 million years ago, may have been key drivers of human evolution.

 The genus Homo evolved from Australopithecus.
-The earliest record of Homo is the 2.8 million-year-old specimen LD 350-1 from Ethiopia, and the earliest named species is Homo habilis which evolved by 2.3 million years ago.
+The earliest record of Homo is a 2.8 million-year-old jawbone from Ethiopia, and the earliest named species is Homo habilis, which evolved by 2.3 million years ago.
 The most important difference between Homo habilis and Australopithecus was a 50% increase in brain size.
-H. erectus (Note: the African variant is sometimes called H. ergaster) evolved about 2 million years ago (Note: Or perhaps earlier; the 2018 discovery of stone tools from 2.1 million years ago in Shangchen, China predates the earliest known H. erectus fossils.) and was the first hominin species to leave Africa and disperse across Eurasia.
-Perhaps as early as 1.5 million years ago, but certainly by 250,000 years ago, hominins began to use fire for heat and cooking.
+H. erectus (Note: The African variant is sometimes called H. ergaster.) evolved about 2 million years ago (Note: Or perhaps earlier; the 2018 discovery of stone tools from 2.1 million years ago in Shangchen, China predates the earliest known H. erectus fossils.) and was the first hominin species to leave Africa and disperse across Eurasia.
+Perhaps as early as 1.5 million years ago, but certainly by 400,000 years ago, hominins began to use fire for heat and cooking.

-Beginning about 500,000 years ago, Homo diversified into many new species of archaic humans such as the Neanderthals in Europe, the Denisovans in Siberia, and the diminutive H. floresiensis in Indonesia.
+Beginning about 600,000 years ago, Homo diversified into several new species, first H. heidelbergensis in Africa and Europe and then the Neanderthals in Europe and the Denisovans in Siberia.
 Human evolution was not a simple linear or branched progression but involved interbreeding between related species.
-Genomic research has shown that hybridization between substantially diverged lineages was common in human evolution.
-DNA evidence suggests that several genes of Neanderthal origin are present among all non-sub-Saharan African populations.
-Neanderthals and other hominins, such as Denisovans, may have contributed up to 6% of their genome to present-day non-sub-Saharan African humans.
+Neanderthals, Denisovans, Homo sapiens, and other unidentified hominins all interbred with one another and hybridized.